-To find out about other perinatal mental health treatment and support services, visit the eCOPE Directory
+To find out about other mental health organisations and services visit headtohealth.gov.au

 This fact sheet has been developed by COPE: Centre of Perinatal Excellence and is derived from Mental Health Care in the Perinatal Period: Australian Clinical Practice Guideline.
-2023.
-Centre of Perinatal Excellence (COPE).
+2017.
+Centre of Perinatal Excellence.

-Funded by the Australian Government Department of Health and Aged Care.
+Funded by the Australian Government